mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Compute the participant's leaf secret by combining the init key in the UserInitKey with the prior epoch's add key pair
-* Use the frontiers in the GroupInitKey of the Handshake message to add its keys to the trees
+* Use the frontiers to add its keys to the trees

 An existing participant receiving a Add message first verifies the signature on the message, then verifies its identity proof against